md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 bash scripts/download_ham10000.sh
 ```

-(This automatically copies/unzips from ~/Downloads or ~/Desktop and checks that 10,015 images are available.)
+(This script automatically copies or unzips from your ~/Downloads or ~/Desktop folder and verifies that 10,015 images are available.)

 Otherwise, you can do it manually:
 ```bash